Fallopian tube cancer is a type of cancer that begins in one or both of the fallopian tubes.

 Causes

-- you have never had children
+- never having had children

 Symptoms

-- swelling in your abdomen (stomach)
+- swelling in your abdomen (tummy)

 - pain in your abdomen and back

-- lost appetite or feeling full quickly
+- loss of appetite or feeling full quickly

-- weight loss or gain that is hard to understand or explain
+- unexplained weight loss or gain

 - indigestion or heartburn